 While it can be unhealthy to isolate yourself and not share your feelings, being open can sometimes backfire.
 People might be turned off or annoyed by your complaints or might start treating you differently, showing not compassion but pity.
 On the other hand, if you share, even with a stranger, you might get much-needed advice.
 Before divulging your situation, assess if the person can handle hearing it.
 Is he or she judgmental, neutral, open-minded?

-As psychologist Bren Brown, Ph.D., a research professor at the University of Houston, said during an interview with Oprah on OWN about sharing your personal issues with others, Tell your story to people who deserve to it hear it.
+As psychologist Brené Brown, Ph.D., a research professor at the University of Houston, said during an interview with Oprah on OWN about sharing your personal issues with others, Tell your story to people who deserve to it hear it.
 Sometimes when we confide in others about our pain, or anything negative going on in our lives for that matter, whether it is a divorce or job loss, be sure that person can handle hearing what you have to say.
 Sometimes people do not know how to respond to what you are saying, and their response, whether intentional or not, could leave you feeling ashamed about your pain.
-(Watch Brown’s video on the six types of people with whom you shouldn’t confide in.)

 When are the downsides to alternative therapies?